ExpressLRS/Docs/docs/faq.md

 ## <span class="custom-heading" data-id="1">Why ExpressLRS?</span>

 ??? faq "Why ExpressLRS?"
     ExpressLRS is a high-performance, open-source radio control protocol built from the ground up to be an extremely fast (**E**xpress), extremely sensitive (**L**ong **R**ange) **S**ystem.
 ELRS uses Semtech SX12xx LoRa transceivers and a lightweight, highly optimized over-the-air (OTA) protocol to provide superior performance compared to legacy RC links.
-While ExpressLRS started with DIY and repurposed hardware, a large number of manufacturers are now producing high-quality, low-cost transmitters and receviers to make it easy for anyone to get started!
+While ExpressLRS started with DIY and repurposed hardware, a large number of manufacturers are now producing high-quality, low-cost transmitters and receivers to make it easy for anyone to get started!
 ## <span class="custom-heading" data-id="2">How does ExpressLRS compare to other systems?</span>

 ??? faq "How does ExpressLRS compare to other systems?"
-    ExpressLRS is capable of extremely high packet rates (up to 1000 Hz) and extreme sensitivity (ranges well over 100+ km have been achieved with 2.4 GHz hardware), making it extremely competetive with any commercially available system.
+    ExpressLRS is capable of extremely high packet rates (up to 1000 Hz) and extreme sensitivity (ranges well over 100+ km have been achieved with 2.4 GHz hardware), making it extremely competitive with any commercially available system.
 And since ExpressLRS is open-source, it costs much less than other systems too!
 ## <span class="custom-heading" data-id="3">Which OpenTX/EdgeTX version do I need and why should I update?</span>

 ??? faq "Which OpenTX/EdgeTX version do I need and why should I update?"